gabrielepaoletti/seismoviz/docs/source/index.rst

 **Version:** v0.1.0

-An open-source, user-friendly Python library for streamlined analysis, manipulation and visualization of seismic catalogs.

-Through a clean and efficient interface, SeismoViz reduces complex analysis workflows to just a few lines of code.
-Users can create publication-ready visualizations, perform spatial and temporal analysis, and handle large seismic datasets with minimal effort.
+SeismoViz is open-source Python library designed to simplify the analysis, manipulation, and visualization of seismic catalogs.
+With its intuitive and efficient interface, it reduces complex workflows into just a few lines of code, empowering users to explore seismic data effortlessly.

 .. grid:: 1 1 2 2
    :padding: 0 2 3 5